mencargo/speed/doc.md

 w.postMessage('start {"telemetry_level":"basic"}')
 ```

-Also, see example8_telemetry.html
+Also, see example-telemetry.html

-### See the results
+### Seeing the results
 At the moment there is no front-end to see the telemetry data; you can connect to the database and see the collected results in the `speedtest_users` table.

+## Troubleshooting
+These are the most common issues reported by users, and how to fix them.
+If you still need help, contact me at [dosse91@paranoici.org](mailto:dosse91@paranoici.org).

+#### Download test gives very low result
+Are garbage.php and empty.php (or your replacements) reachable?
+Press F12, select network and start the test.
+Do you see errors? (cancelled requests are not errors)
+If a small download starts, open it in a text editor.
+Does it say it's missing openssl_random_pseudo_bytes()?
+In this case, install OpenSSL (this is usually included when you install Apache and PHP on most distros).

+#### Upload test is inaccurate, and/or I see lag spikes
+Check your server's maximum POST size, make sure it's at least 20Mbytes, possibly more

+#### Download and/or upload results are slightly too optimistic
+The test was fine tuned to run over a typical IPv4 internet connection.
+If you're using it under different conditions, see the ``overheadCompensationFactor`` parameter.

+#### All tests are wrong, give extremely high results, browser lags/crashes, ...
+You're running the test on localhost, therefore it is trying to measure the speed of your loopback interface.
+The test is meant to be run over an Internet connection, from a different machine.

+#### Ping test shows double the actual ping
+Make sure your server is sending the ```Connection:keep-alive``` header

 ## Known bugs and limitations
+### General
 * The ping/jitter test is measured by seeing how long it takes for an empty XHR to complete.
-It is not an acutal ICMP ping
+It is not an acutal ICMP ping.
+Different browsers may also show different results, especially on very fast connections on slow devices.
+### IE-Specific
-* __IE11, Edge 15 and 16 (only):__ the upload test is not precise, especially on very fast connections
+* The upload test is not precise on very fast connections with high latency (will probably be fixed by Edge 17)
-* __IE11:__ the upload test may not work over HTTPS
+* On IE11, a same origin policy error is erroneously triggered under unknown conditions.
+Seems to be related to running the test from unusual URLs like a top level domain (for instance http://abc/speedtest).
+These are bugs in IE11's implementation of the same origin policy, not in the speedtest itself.
+* On IE11, under unknown circumstances, on some systems the test can only be run once, after which speedtest_worker.js will not be loaded by IE until the browser is restarted.
+This is a rare bug in IE11.
+### Firefox-Specific
-* __Firefox:__ on some Linux systems with hardware acceleration turned off, the page rendering makes the browser lag, reducing the accuracy of the ping/jitter test
+* On some Linux systems with hardware acceleration turned off, the page rendering makes the browser lag, reducing the accuracy of the ping/jitter test

 ## Making changes
 Since this is an open source project, you can modify it.